Online Meeting Minutes Example With Elements

 Use Behavioral

-Use Behavior(UB) is the ultimate dependent variable of the UTAUT model.
-It is the outcome that is being predicted and it is also known as Actual Use Behavior.
+Use Behavior (UB) is the ultimate dependent variable in the UTAUT model.
+The outcome being predicted is also known as Actual Use Behavior.
 The UB is the outcome variable in the Unified Theory of Acceptance and Use of Technology (UTAUT).
 In the context of the UTAUT model, Use Behavior is the observable, measurable act of actually using the technology or information system in real life.

 6. Moderating Variables (Age, Gender, Experience, and Voluntariness of Use)

-The UTAUT model also includes four moderating variables, such as age, gender, experience, and voluntariness of use.
+The UTAUT model also includes four moderating variables: age, gender, experience, and voluntariness of use.
 These variables affect the strength of the relationships between the dependent variables (Performance Expectancy, Effort Expectancy, Social Influences, Facilitating Conditions) and the independent variable (Behavioral Intention).

 UTAUT Model: Moderating Factors